The following admission requirements are applicable to all graduate programs at the University of Windsor.

 If your credit card is declined or invalid, your application will not be processed.

-Online Banking (Canadian Banks and Credit Unions Only)
+Interac Online Payment available for Canadian Banks and Credit Unions only.

 References are required for all programs except for the following: